lightbend/fdp-sample-applications/nwintrusion/README.md

 > docker ## build docker image for K8S
 ```

-The image built for Kubernetes will be named with a suffix `-k8s`, e.g. for anomaly detection, the image will be named `lightbend/anomalydetection-k8s:1.2.0`, while the one for DC/OS will not have the suffix.
+The image built for Kubernetes will be named with a suffix `-k8s`, e.g. for anomaly detection, the image will be named `lightbend/anomalydetection-k8s:X.Y.Z`, while the one for DC/OS will not have the suffix.
 Here's an example:

 ```
 $ docker images
-REPOSITORY                           TAG                        IMAGE ID            CREATED             SIZE lightbend/anomalydetection-k8s       1.2.0                      982adc4c3ae9        42 minutes ago      401MB
+REPOSITORY                           TAG                        IMAGE ID            CREATED             SIZE lightbend/anomalydetection-k8s       X.Y.Z                      982adc4c3ae9        42 minutes ago      401MB
-lightbend/anomalydetection           1.2.0                      5b43990ebfe6        7 hours ago         1.48GB
+lightbend/anomalydetection           X.Y.Z                      5b43990ebfe6        7 hours ago         1.48GB

 ```